YTZSR/FYP/tsdb/docs/format/index.md

 # Index Disk Format

 The following describes the format of the `index` file found in each block directory.
 It is terminated by a table of contents which serves as an entry point into the index.
+ASB

 ```
 ┌────────────────────────────┬─────────────────────┐